What is a Broker Dealer?

 - Wirehouse: This type of broker-dealer generally operates on a big scale and has a large and expanded service.
-They typically have their own set of products which they further sell to their customers and make money on the same.
+They typically have their own set of products that they further sell to their customers and make money.

-- Independent: They perform more of an agency or the relationship of an agent.
-They are independent contractors to the customers and generally sell products that are not owned by it but are procured from outside.
-They help the customer to connect to such outside products, buy and sell them and book the profits.
+- Independent: They perform more of an agency or an agent’s relationship.
+They are independent contractors to the customers and generally sell products not owned by them but are procured from outside.
+They help the customer connect to such outside products, buy and sell them and book the profits.
 In return, they charge the customer with a certain margin or commission based on the overall trade.